danday74/chapter-and-verse/README.md

 ## Translation specifics

 Certain verses only exist in certain translations.
-Most notably:

 * 3 John 15